forestfox128/Clearcode/READme.md

 ##### Arguments

-- board -> two dimensional array
+- board: two dimensional array

 Below there is a example of the matrix which  is a param of `riddleSolver` function: